frothers/Frothers-FC/content/posts/2025/2025-winter-game-08.md

 ## Dick of the Day
-Wearing the laundry day special all white kit, Ryan managed to get penalized for a pass back from 20m out.
+Wearing the laundry day special all white kit, Ryan managed to get penalised for a pass back from 20m out.

 {{< vimeo 1087883634>}}